SECURITIES AND EXCHANGE COMMISSION

 PerkinElmer is a leading provider of products, services and solutions for the diagnostics, life sciences and applied markets.
 Through our advanced technologies and differentiated solutions, we address critical issues that help to improve lives and the world around us.
 The Company was founded in 1947 and is headquartered in Waltham, Massachusetts.
-We market products and services in more than 190 countries, and employ approximately 13,000 employees.
+The Company reported revenues of approximately $5.0 billion in 2021, serves customers in more than 190 countries, and employs more than 16,000 employees.
 PerkinElmers common stock is listed on the New York Stock Exchange under the symbol PKI and we are a component of the S&P 500 Index.

 We report our business in two segments: Discovery & Analytical Solutions and Diagnostics.

 Discovery & Analytical Solutions.
 Our comprehensive portfolio of technologies helps life sciences researchers better understand diseases and develop treatments.
 In addition, we enable scientists to detect, monitor and manage contaminants and toxic chemicals that impact our environment and food supply.
 Our Discovery & Analytical Solutions segment serves the life sciences and applied markets.